Dontrell Hilliard Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- Hilliard's 11.7 rushing yards per game in his three career matchups against the Texans are 21.8 fewer yards than his over/under in Sunday's game.
+- Over his three career matchups against them, Hilliard has averaged 11.7 rushing yards per game versus the Texans, 21.8 fewer than his over/under in Sunday's game.

-- Conceding 143.4 rushing yards per game, the Texans have the worst run defense in the league.
+- The Texans give up 143.4 yards per game on the ground, the NFL's worst rush defense.

-- This season the Texans are ranked 31st in the NFL in rushing touchdowns conceded (25).
+- The Texans have given up 25 rushing touchdowns, 31st in the league.

 Recent Performances

-- Hilliard has rushed for 114 yards on 22 carries (38.0 yards per game) with one touchdown in his last three games.
+- In his last three games, Hilliard has rushed for 114 yards (38.0 per game) on 22 carries with one touchdown.

 Hilliard's Tennessee Teammates